1877 United States Senate election in Massachusetts: January 17

 On the second day of balloting, the two houses of the General Court met in joint convention, rather than separately.

 After the first ballot, Senator Brimball and Ginnodo changed their votes from Boutwell to Hoar.
 Abbott gained a voted after Representative Glynn voted, having missed the first ballot.

 January 18

 On the third day of balloting, Senator James G. Blaine was in attendance.
 Secretary of the Treasury Justin Morrill sent a letter endorsing Boutwell and imploring his re-election, but it did not appear to have any effect on the vote.

 January 19

 During the fifth and final ballot on January 19, many Boutwell men changed their votes to Hoar after realizing he would win.

-Summary of results
+=Results

 Aftermath

 Hoar would remain in the Senate until his death in 1905.

 Boutwell was appointed by President Rutherford B. Hayes to codify the Revised Statutes of the United States and later served as United States counsel before the French and American Claims Commission.
 He later left the Republican Party over imperialism, which both he and Hoar opposed.